 - Mulch established fruit trees and bushes with garden compost or rotted manure.

-- Sprinkle sulphate of potash around the root-feeding area of apples, pears, and plums to encourage good fruiting later in the year.
+- Sprinkle sulfate of potash around the root-feeding area of apples, pears, and plums to encourage good fruiting later in the year.

 - Prune autumn-fruiting raspberries.
 Cut the canes that fruited last autumn back to ground level.
-Prune back canes of raspberries planted last year to about 12 inches.
+Prune back canes of raspberries planted last year to about 12 inches (30cm).

 - Prune back the stems of newly planted and two-year-old gooseberries by about one-half.